 Overview of .NET Framework

 .NET Framework is a technology that supports building and running Windows apps and web services. .NET Framework is designed to fulfill the following objectives:

-To provide a consistent object-oriented programming environment whether object code is stored and executed locally, executed locally but web-distributed, or executed remotely.
+Provide a consistent, object-oriented programming environment whether object code is stored and executed locally, executed locally but web-distributed, or executed remotely.

 Minimizes software deployment and versioning conflicts.